Shuyi829/MERN-stack-music-streaming-app/README.md

 ​		Replace `<your-mongodb-uri>` with the URI of your MongoDB database(usually mongodb://localhost:27017).

 3. Start the server.
-In the `backend` directory, run:
+In the `BackEnd` directory, run:

 ```
 npm run start
 ```

 4. Start the client.
-In the `frontend` directory, run:
+In the `FrontEnd` directory, run:

 ```
 npm run start